 When planning a meeting, consider the following:

-- Councils should hold their community input meeting at the best time for the community; however holding it in the spring or summer will provide enough time to revise council funding priorities and local guidelines based on the information gathered, which must be publicized by September 1.
+- Councils should hold their community input meeting at the best time for the community; however holding it in the spring or summer will provide enough time to revise council priorities based on the information gathered, which must be publicized by September 1.

 - If it is not possible to meet in the spring or summer, fall meetings can be combined with grant workshops for potential applicants.
 The disadvantage is that there will not be time to adapt and communicate any changes to council policies or grants criteria until the next year's cycle.